Sarah Shaheen

-Sarah Shaheen (سارة شاهين /arz/; born 10 August 1983) is an Egyptian-Canadian model and beauty pageant titleholder who was crowned Miss Egypt 2001 and represented her country at Miss Universe 2001 but unplaced.
+Sarah Shaheen (سارة شاهين /arz/) is an Egyptian-Canadian model and beauty pageant titleholder who was crowned Miss Egypt 2001 and represented her country at Miss Universe 2001 but was unplaced.

-Education

-She started her modelling career in 2001, while studying philosophy and art at the American University in Cairo.
-Her love for art led her to continue her studies in Montreal, Canada, this time choosing interior design.
-She obtained her master's in this field at the Florence Design Academy in 2009.

 Career

 Shaheen started her career as an interior designer in El Gouna, working for Orascom Hotels & Development, on projects like La Maison Bleu and El Gouna Yacht Club.

-In 2012, she went back to living in Cairo, where she was offered her first role in a feature film, Al Hafla, directed by Ahmed Alaa El Deeb, which was released in 2013.

-She is also known for starring in El Ott, directed by Ibrahim El Batout, in 2014.

-Shaheen's biggest break was in Hani Khalifa's Sukkar Mor (Bitter Sugar), for which she received positive reviews from film critics.

 Personal life

-Shaheen has been married to Amr Waked since 2015.
+Shaheen has been married to actor Amr Waked since 2015.